Skip to content

 $this->trashService->recover($trashItem, $newParent);

-The content item will be restored under its previous Location.
-You can also provide a different Location to restore in as a second argument:
+The content item is restored under its previous location.
+You can also provide a different location to restore in as a second argument:

 1